Practical and Effective Small Business Books

 - Anyone who enjoys learning about business issues

 "Shut Up and Say Something" by Karen Friedman

 Adding or improving business communication strategies should be among the top priorities for any small business owner.
 I believe that 's explanations represent the best business communication book available anywhere.
-She persuasively conveys the reasons for effective communicating in a very understandable fashion and simultaneously translates her candid views into a practical "how to" about communications.
+She persuasively conveys the reasons for effectively communicating in a very understandable fashion and simultaneously translates her candid views into a practical "how-to" about communications.
 This is a living and breathing example of what I mean by a "must read and must use" book.
 The communication skills to be learned from this superb business book will be easily transferable to everything that you do, both in the business world and beyond.
 Karen Friedman

 Business Communication: Don't Overlook Business Writing

 When you focus on the value of business communication, remember that it's not all about talking and listening.
 The power of the written word is overlooked far too often.
 The following video highlights some of the biggest business writing mistakes to avoid.